Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         this issue should be avoided.
      4. The fragment durations SHOULD be between approximately 1 and 6 seconds.
-     5. The fragmented MP4 stream SHOULD use a timescale for video streams based on the framerate and 44.1 KHz or 48 KHz for audio streams or any another timescale that enables integer
+     5. The CMAFstream SHOULD use
+        a timescale for video streams based on the framerate and 44.1 KHz or 48 KHz for audio streams or any another timescale that enables integer